sastraxi/great-bear-postgraphile/learn.md

 ... and either return all rows (`multi: true`) or just the first one (`multi: false`).

-> Take a few minutes to review the comments in this file as well as the official [Graphile documentation on subscriptions](https://www.graphile.org/postgraphile/subscriptions/) before moving on.
+> Take a few minutes to review the comments in this file as well as the official [PostGraphile documentation on subscriptions](https://www.graphile.org/postgraphile/subscriptions/) before moving on.

 So that's all well and good, but what's all this `pg_notify` stuff?
 If we're just specifying an arbitrary string for the topic we're subscribing to, where else is this topic defined?
 The secret sauce here are database `TRIGGER`s that notify our code that new data is ready to be sent to GraphQL clients who have subscribed to the topic.
 Here's an example trigger from [014_orders_subscription_triggers.js](migrations/014_orders_subsription_triggers.js):